mathisbot/homomorph-rust/README.md

 Proceeding in a similar way to a processor, we can reduce the addition of integer ciphers (i.e. lists of ciphered bits) to the application of serial logic gates to the bits.
 It's then easy to find the Boolean function relating to the application of these gates.
 One can notice that the AND gate corresponds to multiplying two ciphers, XOR to adding two ciphers, and OR to adding the sum and the product of two ciphers.

-By playing with the same adder patterns that are in our ALU, we can easily recreate a working addition for our ciphers.
+By playing with the same adder patterns that are in CPU's ALUs, we can easily recreate a working addition for our ciphers.

-It SEEMS that addition has a "boolean degree" of around 2 times the size of the data, so you must have $\dfrac{d}{\delta}>=64$ in order to use homomorphic addition on `u32`.

-#### Multiplication

-Imitating a processor seems to be a winning strategy.
-By repeating the above process with multiplication, it's fairly easy to implement.

-It SEEMS that multiplication also has a "boolean degree" of around 2 times the size of the data, so you must have $\dfrac{d}{\delta}>=64$ in order to use homomorphic multiplication on `u32`.